-The Grand Bazaar of Istanbul: Standing the Test of Time
+The Grand Bazaar of Istanbul

 In its efforts to modernise itself, the face of Istanbul is forever changing.
 Towering skyscrapers now dot the landscape, and districts like Levant enjoy esteemed reputations as international business hubs attracting younger generations eager to make their mark on the world.

 Old Istanbul, previously called Byzantium and Constantinople is still easy to find though.
 The iconic landmark buildings of Sultan Ahmet were once the pride and glory of emperors and sultans, reflecting the bygone eras of royalty that once ruled these lands.

 Yet, just a 15 to 20-minute walk away, and for more than 500 years, the Grand Bazaar reflects life for the everyday man on the streets.
 From the 15th century to present day, this is where workers toil, where vendors shake hands on trade deals, and copious amounts of money change hands in such a short space of time.

 The growth of the Grand Bazaar to become one of the biggest markets in the world is a testament to its history and survival.
 Whereas many of the royal buildings of ancient Constantinople have become relics of the past with little use other than as museums, if the bazaar were ever to close, the city would just never be the same again.

 In 1867, the renowned author Mark Twain along with a group of friends, left America, to embark on a lengthy journey visiting many countries including Turkey.
 He visited many sites including the Grand Bazaar of Istanbul.
 The giant, covered market that still stands today, left enough of an impression for Mark Twain to recommend that everyone sees it, albeit as more of an experience, rather than a notable, architectural wonder.
 He wrote…